ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/_component-interface-javascript.md

 |
 |### Custom Header Parameters
 |
 |The `init(params)` method takes a params object with the items listed below.
-If the user provides params via the `colDef.headerComponentParams` attribute, these
+If custom params are provided via the `colDef.headerComponentParams` property, these
 |will be additionally added to the params object, overriding items of the same name if a name clash exists.
 |